-To launch the Diagnostics tool, navigate to the http://host\name/application\name/diag/index.jsp page of the Oracle Enterprise Repository console.
-For more information, see "Utilizing the Diagnostics Testing Tool" in the Oracle Fusion Middleware Upgrade Guide for Oracle Enterprise Repository.
+To launch the Diagnostics tool, navigate to the http://host\name/application\ name/diag/index.jsp page of the Oracle Enterprise Repository console.
+For more information, see "Password Encryption" in the Oracle Fusion Middleware Upgrade Guide for Oracle Enterprise Repository.